anomen-s/anomen-overlay/www-apps/pmwiki/cookbook/RssFeedDisplay/readme.txt

 : $MagpieOutputEncoding : encoding of content produced by feed reeder (defaults to @@$Charset@@) : $MagpieDebug : output error messages from Magpie.

+!!!Encoding
+To properly display non-ASCII characters you need to define proper encoding of PmWiki pages.
+The best way is to swich PmWiki to Unicode by inserting this line at the beginning of @@local/config.php@@:

+  include_once("scripts/xlpage-utf-8.php");

+Be warned that it breaks special characters you already have in existing pages.

+See PmWiki:Internationalizations for details.

 [[#relnotes]]
 !!
 Change log / Release notes
 ||width=75%